 - Get Treated to receive the continuum of care needed to live with HIV/AIDS.

-Our theme this year is “I am my Brother/Sister’s Keeper: Fight HIV/AIDS.”
+Our theme this year is “Stay the course, the fight is not over!”
 We have to challenge the mindset in our homes, communities, workplace, churches, mosques and temples, because we all need to take a stand against HIV/AIDS.